We are looking forward to supporting you and to offering you the best experience while using our software.

 2. How to create the Final Cost Report?

-The Cost report is connected with your Gantt chart and if you move on your Gantt chart you can see the percent completed for each activity in your project.
+The Cost report is connected to your Gantt chart and if you move on your Gantt chart you can see the percent completed for each activity in your project.

 3. How to print a Cost report?